antonio-rufo/tf-ryanpwtech-stg-prd/README.md

 ## Summary

+This repo will create 2 environments:
+  - Staging
+  - Production
+    * has multi-AZ enabled
+    * minimum of 2 EC2 instances running in the autoscaling group
+    * can spin up to 5 EC2 instances as part of autoscaling group configuration

-* In this architecture, it's broken down into 4 layers.
+* In this architecture each environment is broken down into 4 layers.
 For best practice and for easier management.
 Each layer has a tfvars file which the user can easily update to customize the resources created.
 * These 4 layers are:
     * **000base** - this layer creates all the networking resources (3 Private and 3 Public subnets).
     * **100beanstalk** - this layer creates the Elastic Beanstalk and its resources (EC2, Autoscaling group, ALB, and all it's required Security Groups)